technomada/h2js/README.md

 # h2js
 H2JS is a coder centric web application framework.
 H2JS attempts to limit itself to vanilla javascript and standard browser features.
-If you enjoy writing in code and prefer browser metal basics over complex frameworks h2js may be for you.
+If you enjoy writing in code and prefer browser metal basics over the lastest framework h2js may be for you.

 ### TRY IT